With the ultimate in fragrant flowers, a gardenia bush is one of South Florida's most beloved plants...though it can be a challenge to grow.

 Gardenia bushes cannot take alkalinity in the soil without incurring nutritional problems.

-They need to be planted away from concrete foundations and walkways where concrete will leach into the soil.
+They do best when planted away from concrete foundations and walkways where concrete will leach into the soil.

 Areas with a pH of 7 or above (often from shell or natural limestone) will make it a struggle for you keep the plant happy and healthy.

 may want to have the area where you want to plant tested for pH before